EricLambrecht/react-timing-hooks/README.md

 ![types](https://flat.badgen.net/npm/types/react-timing-hooks)
 [![checks](https://flat.badgen.net/github/checks/EricLambrecht/react-timing-hooks)](https://github.com/EricLambrecht/react-timing-hooks)

-## Wow!
-What's this?!
+## What's this?!

-This is a very little package with **React hooks wrapping time-related Vanilla JS functions**, so you can use them with minimal effort in your React apps without having to worry about manual clean up, or writing code to pause/resume intervals etc.
+This is a very little package with **React hooks wrapping time-related Vanilla JS functions**, so you can use them with minimal effort in your React apps without having to worry about manual clean up, or writing boilerplate to pause/resume intervals etc.

 ### Feature Overview